Comparing Playwright and Cypress for WCAG Compliance Testing

 Pipeline Impact: CI/CD Integration & Reporting Thresholds

-Set failOnViolation: true exclusively for critical and serious impact levels.
-Route moderate and minor findings to PR annotations or Slack channels for manual triage.
-Generate JUnit XML and HTML reports for audit trails.
+Set severity-based failure conditions for critical and serious impact levels.
+Route moderate and minor findings to PR annotations for manual triage.
+Generate JSON reports for audit trails.

 - name: Run a11y checks